 "...and he asks me out like I'm runner up on the list, too.
 I wonder who's lucky third-"

 The ranting Slytherin jumped slightly and looked at her friend quickly in surprise, completely taken aback.
-It had been years since she had been snapped at like that by the girl.
+It had been years since Tracey had needed to snap at the girl like that.

 "W-what?" she said defensively.